Speakers

 Contributions of biotechnology to the treatment of the widespread disease diabetes mellitus

 Diabetes is a widespread disease.
 Approximately 10% of the world's population suffers from this disease.
-The causes, long-term consequences and treatment options for the disease are presented.
-Using the example of the production of human insulin and insulin analogues, the contribution that biotechnology, especially genetic engineering, can make to the treatment of diabetes is shown.
-The basics of protein biosynthesis are explained in a generally understandable way.
+The causes, long-term effects and treatment options for the disease are presented.
+Using the example of the production of human insulin and insulin analogues, it is shown what contribution biotechnology, particularly genetic engineering, can make to the treatment of diabetes.
+The basics of protein biosynthesis are explained in a way that is generally understandable.

-Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centers, young chemist forums, adult education centers - Duration: 75 to 90 min
+Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centres, young chemists' forums, adult education centres - Duration: 75 to 90 min

 Nature as a model - isolation of new drugs from natural Literature